microsoft/azure-health-data-services-workshop/resources/docs/FHIR-Starter_ARM_template_README.md

 __Note:__ [Postman](https://www.getpostman.com/) is shown as an example REST client.
 If you are interested in setting up Postman to connect with FHIR service, please see [here](./Postman_FHIR_service_README.md) after completing steps 2 and 3 below.

 ## Step 2 - Complete FHIR-Proxy Authentication
-Once initial deployment is finished, additional steps are necessary to complete the authentication configuration for the FHIR-Proxy function app.
+Once initial deployment of the ARM template is finished, additional steps are necessary to complete the authentication configuration for the FHIR-Proxy function app.

-1. In the Azure Portal, navigate to the FHIR-Proxy function app that was deployed by the ARM template.
+1. In the Azure Portal, navigate to the FHIR-Proxy function app in your resource group.
 The name of the FHIR-Proxy function app ends with **"pxyfa"**.
 <img src="./images/FHIR-PROXY-AUTH1.png" height="410">

 2. Select the function app and select **Authentication**.